-However, do not confuse slow beauty with smart beauty (literally – “smart beauty or clean beauty has accountability to the environment and the safety of the ingredients”): for the second movement, the environmental friendliness and natural ingredients matters regarding the concept of slow beauty.
+Literally – “smart beauty or clean beauty has accountability to the environment and the safety of the ingredients”.
+For the second movement, the environmental friendliness and natural ingredients matters regarding the concept of slow beauty.

 By the way, it was slow beauty that gave rise to numerous followers who took on separate, so to speak, directions.
 Beauty bloggers who test almost everything on themselves to tell readers “the best”, thus warning against unnecessary purchases, eco-observers singing only ingredients of natural origin, and even new feminists promoting the adoption of natural beauty, full naturalness and lack of makeup, and then the movement of the body positive, which indicates the acceptance of your body and its features.